clesleycode/lesley2958.github.io/_posts/2015-11-08-Natural-Language-Processing.md

 <b> What are N-Gram Language Models used for? </b>

 N-gram language models are used in the context of prediction.
-Using the n-1 items of a piece of text, the nth item can be predicted through an n-gram language model.
+Using the n-1 items of a piece of text, the nth item can be predicted through an n-gram language model (Markov Assumption).
+This can be mathematically represented with rules of probability:

 <b> How are N-Gram Language Models Formed? </b>